OpenDSA/OpenDSA/RST/en/PL/LC/Semantics.rst

     in the lambda calculus, since the only values are functions, all variables are placeholders for function values.

-2. A :term:`lambda abstraction` in the lambda calculus (the second production in this grammar_) is a function definition, that is, an expression that defines a function, *not* a function call.
-Since all functions of the lambda calculus are anonymous and only take one parameter, all we need to define a function is the name of its parameter (that is, the variable following the :math:`\lambda` in the second production in this grammar_) and its body (a lambda expression).
+2. A :term:`lambda abstraction` in the lambda calculus (the second production in the grammar) is a function definition, that is, an expression that defines a function, *not* a function call.
+Since all functions of the lambda calculus are anonymous and only take one parameter, all we need to define a function is the name of its parameter (that is, the variable following the :math:`\lambda` in the second production in the grammar) and its body (a lambda expression).

     .. list-table::